National Health Service (England): Information technology

 In 2012, NHS England launched the NHS Apps Library, listing apps that had been reviewed by clinicians.

-In 2018, the NHS announced they would abandon the name NHS Choices, and in future, call the site the NHS website.
+In 2018, the NHS announced they would abandon the name NHS Choices, and in the future, call the site the NHS website.
 This coincided with the launch of the NHS app.

 Eleven of the NHS hospitals in the West London Cancer Network were linked using the IOCOM Grid System in 2009.
 This helped increase collaboration and meeting attendance and even improved clinical decisions.

 Twenty-one different electronic systems were used in the NHS in England to record data on patients in 2019.
-These systems do not communicate well with each other so there is a risk doctors treating a patient will not know everything they need to know to treat the patient effectively.
+These systems do not communicate well with each other so a risk doctors are treating a patient will not know everything they need to know to treat the patient effectively.
 There were 11 million patient interactions out of 121 million where information from a previous visit could not be accessed.
-Half the Trusts using Electronic Medical Records used one of three systems and at least those three should be able to share information.
+Half the Trusts using Electronic Medical Records use one of three systems and at least those three should be able to share information.
 A tenth of Trusts used multiple systems in the same hospital.
 Leigh Warren who participated in the research said, "Hospitals and GPs often don't have the right information about the right patient in the right place at the right time.
 This can lead to errors and accidents that can threaten patients' lives."

 In February 2022 Sajid Javid declared that at least 90% of NHS trusts should have electronic patient record systems by the end of 2023 and that the remaining 10% of trusts without them must be in the implementation phase by December 2023.
 He wants 80% of social care providers to have a digital record in place by March 2024.
 He also said he wanted 75% of adults in England to have downloaded the NHS App by March 2024.